-There may be occasions where an employee feels that you have not dealt with their application to their satisfaction.
+There may be occasions where an employee feels that their employer has not dealt with their flexible working application to their satisfaction.

-You should first try to sort out any problems with an application informally to discourage the employee from taking more formal action.
+You should first try to sort out any problems with a flexible working application informally to discourage the employee from taking more formal action.

 If an employee feels that the issue has not been resolved using informal methods, they may use your grievance procedure.
 Read more on handling grievances.